How To Host An Epic Paint Fight

 WHAT TO WEAR

-We wore white T-shirts like these ones and kept our paint stained shirts after.
+We wore white T-shirts like these ones and kept our paint-stained shirts after to use for future paint fights and the Holi Festival.

 My husband even wore white shorts and long white socks to make the colors show brightly.

-And next time we host a paint fight, I will get myself these inexpensive white shorts.
+And next time we host a paint fight, I will get myself these inexpensive white shorts or these white pants

 All our white clothes were dyed in a lovely mess of pastel colors after we washed them.

-These colorfully stained white T-shirts would make an especially fun keepsake for kids.
+Colorfully stained white T-shirts make an especially fun keepsake for kids.
 And these white shorts are perfect for little kids to wear in a summer paint fight.

-2. An old swimsuit or tank top to wear underneath so you can just take your messy clothes off when it's time to clean up.
+2. An old swimsuit or tank top to wear underneath so you can just remove your messy clothes when it's time to clean up.

-3. A white bandana, a white hat, or a shower cap to protect your hair.
+3. Something to cover your hair such as a white bandana, a white hat, or a shower cap.
 The paint does wash out but it can stain your hair temporarily.
-Of course, you can use any old hat, but it's more fun to wear white so the colors stand out all over.
+Of course, you can use any old hat, but it's more fun to wear white so the colors stand out.

 If you want to go all out, trash your wedding dress in a big paint fight!